tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ### g.
 When your host account's reputation score is zero
 - If your host account's reputation score is zero, it may lead to meeting conditions where the reputation value of the host is turned to zero.
 Please review the [reputation deduction criteria](./evernode-host.md#host-reputation) carefully.

-### h.
-In the logs it says `No offers available` when acquiring an instance
-- Create a cron job that checks lease inconsistencies and fix them.
-  - Execute `crontab -e`.
-  - Choose a preferred editor (nano).
-  - Add following line inside the file.
-    - `0 */4 * * * evernode config resources 0 0 0 $(jq -r .system.max_instance_count /etc/sashimono/sa.cfg)`
-    - This will execute the re config command in every 4 hours to fix lease inconsistencies.
-  - You can check the cron execution logs with the following command to see whether the command has been executed.
-    - `grep CRON /var/log/syslog`